TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 **Git tag: [`step03`](https://github.com/lgiordani/rentomatic/tree/step03)**

 Our model needs to be serialized if we want to return it as a result of an API call.
 The typical serialization format is JSON, as this is a broadly accepted standard for web-based API.
-The serializer is not part of the model, but is an external specialized class that receivees the model instance and produces a representation of its structure and values.
+The serializer is not part of the model, but is an external specialized class that receives the model instance and produces a representation of its structure and values.

-The JSON serialization test of our `StorageRoom` class shall be put in the `tests/serializers/test_storageroom_serializer.py` file
+To test the JSON serialization of our `StorageRoom` class put in the `tests/serializers/test_storageroom_serializer.py` file the following code

 ``` python
 import json